mscansian/reviewsapi/README.md

         'password': 'password'
     }

-If the credentials are correct you will receive a token which you can use to authenticate the following requests.
+If the credentials are correct, you will receive a token which you can use to authenticate the following requests.
 Send an *Authorization* header with the work Token followed by your received token.

     Authorization: Token 70c7f0aa64807222a381d7d32eed76d3ede8c38f

 ### Listing your reviews ###
-To list your reviews send a GET request to *http://localhost/reviews/*.
+To list your reviews, send a GET request to *http://localhost/reviews/*.
 Note that you can only see your own reviews.

 ### Creating a new review ###